Skip links

 How to Make a Moraccan Bath?

 A moraccan bath is a massive domed edifice with a central room (sikaklek) that features the belly stone (göbek tasi).
 Traditional attendants scrub and clean bathers on the belly stone, and there are typically little chambers off the great central space for richer clients to be treated privately—these architectural elements are commonly adopted in modern hamams for private treatments.
 There are several basins (called kurnas) around the room that provide water for washing and rinsing, as well as lots of seat space where bathers may rest and converse while waiting for treatments.
 A Moroccan hammam is comparable to its Turkish counterpart, but retains more of the original Roman bathing routine, sending the bather through smaller chambers with different temperatures (akin to the Roman voyage through the laconium, caldarium, frigidarium, and tepidarium).
 It should be noted that the term "moroccan bath" is occasionally used interchangeably to indicate a steam bath or a steam chamber.
 This is especially popular in France and Switzerland's French-speaking provinces.
-To be clear, the Moroccan hammam is referred to be a bathing structure in this reference book (including communal and treatment areas).
+To be clear, the Moroccan hammam is referred to be a bathing structure in this reference book (including communal and treatment areas).Moroccan Bath builders are skilled in constructing and maintaining these intricate and culturally significant bathing spaces.

 02 02